sjjohansen/introduction-to-fp-in-scala/README.md

 intellij, or emacs with ensime.
 There are commented out lines in `project/plugins.sbt` that will help you get started:

-You can generate project files for intellij with (after uncommenting sbt-idea plugin):

-    ./sbt 'gen-idea no-classifiers'

 You can generate project files for eclipse with (after uncommenting sbteclipse-plugin plugin):

     ./sbt eclipse